Randall ThomasMONTHLY DONOR

 Randall's Story

 Randall joined Watsi on March 12th, 2013.
-Seven years ago, Randall joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nine years ago, Randall joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Randall's most recent donation traveled 8,300 miles to support Lae Lae, a mother from Burma, for surgery to treat a gynecological condition.

 Impact